The number of deaths per year due to heart disease, expressed as an age-adjusted rate per 10,000 residents.

 Heart disease is the leading cause of death in the United States, and the second leading cause in Massachusetts.
 Mortality rates for specific causes of death can show to what extent a community is embracing advances in prevention, care, and treatment of specific ailments.

-In 2016, Essex had 13 deaths due to heart disease for every 10,000 residents.
-This was the same as the state rate and lower than the national rate of 17 per 10,000.
-Rates in Essex and the state have declined about 39% since 2000, and the national decline was lower at 36% over the same time period.
+In 2018, Essex had 14 deaths due to heart disease for every 10,000 residents.
+This was similar to the state rate and lower than the national rate of 16 per 10,000.
+Rates in Essex and the state have declined about 36% since 2000, and the state decline was higher at 40% over the same time period.

 Rates have been adjusted for differences in age and gender among the geographies.